‘No longer worthy’: Senior Tory MP calls for Boris Johnson resignation

 In his letter to the 1922 Committee chair, Mr Harper suggested Mr Johnson may have broken the ministerial code – saying it was “difficult to avoid the conclusion that the prime minister has misled parliament”.

+The senior figure added: “I have reached the conclusion he is no longer able to deliver the principled leadership required to take our country forward … Our party still has so much to offer our country, but sadly, not under Boris Johnson’s leadership.”

+Cabinet minister Jacob Rees-Mogg attacked Mr Harper for his statement.
+“Mark had been gearing up for that for some time … It was quite funny when he said how much it pained him when he was clearly enjoying the moment thoroughly,” he told LBC Radio.

-In his first comments to the Commons since he was issued with a £50 fine by the Metropolitan Police, Mr Johnson repeated the “full apology” he first made in a broadcast interview last week.
+In his first comments to the Commons since he was handed a £50 fine for attending his birthday party in June 2020, Mr Johnson repeated the “full apology” he first made in a broadcast interview last week.

-But asked if he had deliberately misled the House by telling MPs in December that Covid rules were followed at Downing Street, he replied: “No.”
+Asked if he had deliberately misled the House by telling MPs in December that Covid rules were followed at Downing Street, he replied: “No.”

-The apology was dismissed as “half-hearted” by Labour leader Sir Keir Starmer – who repeated his call for Mr Johnson to resign after becoming the first sitting PM found to have broken the law.
+The apology was dismissed as “half-hearted” by Sir Keir Starmer – who repeated his call for Mr Johnson to resign after becoming the first sitting PM found to have broken the law.

-The Labour leader called on Tory MPs to “bring an end to this shameful chapter”, adding: “I urge them again – don’t follow in the slipstream of this out of control, out of touch prime minister.”
+The Labour leader urged Tory MPs to “bring an end to this shameful chapter”, adding: “I urge them again – don’t follow in the slipstream of this out of control, out of touch prime minister.”

 However, several Tory MPs came to Mr Johnson’s defence.
 Robert Halfon, chair of the education select committee, thanked the PM for his apology and said it would “mean something to my constituents”.